LelsersLasers/Applied-Comp-Sci/80sGame/NEO CROSSER/README.md

         - Same with on screen buttons
 - Ability to save
     - When in game, press pause then save
-        - Saves to a JSON of a custom class in localStorage
+        - Saves to a list of JSONs in localStorage
-    - From main menu pressing enter/touching the screen then clicking resume
-        - If there is no previously saved game it will be a random one (same as clicking "new game")
-    - You can only save one game (saving will overwrite the previous one)
+    - Restore screen will show a list of saves
+    - Restoring a save does not delete it
-        - However, if you get close to getting a good score, you can save and keep reattempting from that same spot
+        - If you get a high score then save, you can forever start from there
+        - Everything on screen and "down" of the screen will be saved
+        - Everything above will be random (so can't "memorize" a way up)

 Other Things:
-- Bars on sides to give the impression the player is moving up and down, not the cars/waters
+- Bars on sides to give the impression the player is moving up and down
 - Cars will bounce off the edges and the buildings
     - 'Safe zones' on the other sides of buildings
 - Stunned cars will still hurt the player
 - Stuns stack additively
 - When a car goes offscreen (off the bottom):
     - It always spawns a new car slightly above the top of the screen
-    - Might spawn a ufo (based on score and random)
+    - Might spawn a ufo (based on score and chance)
     - Might spawn a building (based on chance)
         - Will not spawn a building if the last row had a building